Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Introduction

-where the set $C$ is $r$-prox-regular.
-This regularization technique is frequently used in the study of the so-called sweeping process.
+The role of the regularized systems is purely auxiliary.
+The stability notions studied in this paper -pointwise asymptotic stability and semistability- are geometric, characterized through Hamiltonian inequalities and Lyapunov-type estimates involving admissible directions and distance functions, rather than through the approximation of individual trajectories.
+The Lipschitz outer approximations and single-valued selections are introduced solely as technical tools to establish intermediate inequalities that, once verified, result in stability properties for the original differential inclusion.

+\textbf{Contribution and novelty.} Unlike classical sweeping process frameworks, where the normal cone term constitutes the primary source of nonsmoothness, the present work addresses differential inclusions governed by general maximally monotone operators.
+The normal cone $N_{\cl(\dom A)}$ arises only through a structural decomposition of $A$, while the main analytical difficulty lies in the treatment of the convexified limit mapping $F = \clco A_0$.
+The stability and semistability results are therefore obtained at the level of Hamiltonian inequalities associated with this decomposition, using fixed Lipschitz outer regularizations solely as auxiliary analytical tools.

 As mentioned earlier, the goal of this paper is to examine the $\mathbf{PAS}$ and the semistability of the dynamic \eqref{eq:prob}.
 All conditions will be presented in terms of the lower Hamiltonian corresponding to the set-valued mapping $f-F-N_C$ via nonsmooth Lyapunov pairs $(V,W)$ and will involve nonsmooth analysis tools and techniques.
 In fact, since we are focused on the set convergence and, more specifically, with the distance function, we provide a geometric approach based on proximal analysis and its differentiability properties.
 We apply techniques similar to those used in \cite{radulescu1997geometric} for approximating \emph{horizontal} normals to the epigraph of the lower semicontinuous function $V$ with \emph{non-horizontal} ones.
-Furthermore, unlike the results presented in many references such as \cite{adly2018invariant,kocan2002}, the technical condition

-is no longer needed, which means our result is based on minimal assumptions on the function $V$.
+Contrary to \cite{adly2018invariant,kocan2002}, the technical condition \( \forall x\in \dom V,\quad V(x) = \liminf_{y \xrightarrow{C}x}{V(y)} \) is no longer needed, which means our result is based on minimal assumptions on the function $V$.
+The analysis is conducted under a uniform boundedness assumption on the convexified limit mapping, which is essential for constructing Lipschitz regularizations with controlled constants and for avoiding additional regularity assumptions on the dynamics.